 Anomalies during El Nina

 Preparedness may include reinforcement of Infrastructure to adapt to harsher weather and tectonic events.
-Simple measures can be taken such as checking the lightning protection of a dwelling, For further investments, concrete reinforced shelters are beneficial.
+Simple measures can be taken such as checking the lightning protection of a dwelling.
+For further investments, concrete reinforced shelters are beneficial.

 Longer-Term Food Storage

-Most people are not aware that some common food staple can be preserved for 30 years+.
+Most people are not aware that some common food staples can be preserved for 30 years+.
 Thus, procuring food provisions of wheat, rye or rise to last for a year per person can cost as little as 100- 200 USD.
-Add to this a ceramic /carbon gravity-fed water filter, (for instance from outdoor gear supplier).
+Add to this a ceramic /carbon gravity-fed water filter, (for instance from an outdoor gear supplier).

-learn more about long-term food storage
+learn more about long-term food storage here